 Rossio Station

 Are you arriving by train or planning to take a train to go somewhere else?
 The central train station of Rossio offers quite the view of the Baixa and the nearby neighborhood of Graça, with Castelo de São Jorge towering on the opposite hill.
 If you’re entering the station from the main entrance near Praça Dom Pedro IV, you will need to make your way upstairs and exit to the left, on the opposite side of the platforms.
-Here you can get a great view and if you make your way up the stairs you can discover characteristic little streets.
+Here you can get a great view, and if you make your way up the stairs, you can discover charming little streets.

 Bica

-Not an actual viewpoint but from the top of Elevador da Bica you can get a nice view complete with the typical funicular.
-It doesn’t get more characteristic than this.
+Not an actual viewpoint, but from the top of Elevador da Bica, you can get a beautiful view, complete with the iconic funicular.
+This is probably the most emblematic Lisbon photo spot.
 If you’re coming from the lower part of the city, take the funicular or work those muscles and walk up.
-You should get used to that, Lisbon is a city of thousands of hills.
-It’s actually supposedly seven (like Rome) but feels like more.
+You should get used to that, Lisbon is a city of a thousand hills.
+It’s actually supposedly seven (like Rome), but it feels like more.

 Ascensor da Glória